ios-xr/xr-appmgr-build/README.md

 If we don't pass -p option, it will build for all the packages in build.yaml file.
 ```

-# Building a owner-process-script RPM to be installed using XR cli workflow
+# Building an owner-process-script RPM to be installed using XR cli workflow
 Create a `build.yaml` file and add entries for your app
 ```
 - name: "owner-pscript" #This should not be changed (Not editable)